Aaper/hormann_uap1_mqtt_homeassistant/README.md

 systemctl status uap1
 ```

 This piece of software will be launch at the boot time now.

-## Openhab integration

-Copy/modify files under the folder "openhab" inside your openhab installation.
-You will need the MQTT Openhab MQTT 1.x module and the translation module.

-### Openhab icons

-Copy folder "icons/classic" into "/etc/openhab2/icons/classic"